+The Astronaut Scholarship Foundation was created from the Mercury Seven Foundation that was formed in 1984 by the original class of American astronauts.
 Just as they were pioneers in space, the founders wished to encourage and nurture potential pioneers in all aspects of science and technology.
 The Mercury Seven have been joined in this endeavor by the Gemini, Apollo, Skylab and Shuttle astronauts to make the foundation a true legacy of America’s space pioneers.

 Scholarship Application Process

-Students cannot apply directly for an Astronaut Scholarship Foundation award.
+Students cannot apply directly for the prestigious Astronaut Scholarship Foundation award.
 Students must be nominated by a faculty member who knows the student well enough to identify a special drive or talent that foreshadows a creative career leading to advancement of scientific knowledge and technology.
 Accordingly, nominees must have proven themselves by both their academic and research achievements as full time undergraduate students at the nominating institution.
 Actual research accomplishments should be highlighted in student applications.